 Walks

-Visit Walkhighlands for details of five walks on Burray and South Ronaldsay
+Visit Walkhighlands for details of five walks on Burray and South Ronaldsay:

 Brough Ness circuit, Burwick, South Ronaldsay.
 The walk takes around 2 hours and is listed as 5.75 km.
 [Walkhighlands]